shapedbyiris/download-manager/README.md

 ## Background downloads (iOS)

-The Download Manager can continue downloads while the app is in background Different app states affect how your app interacts with the background download.
+The Download Manager can continue downloads while the app is in background.
+Different app states affect how your app interacts with the background download.
 In iOS, your app could be in the foreground, suspended, or even terminated by the system

 As per `https://developer.apple.com/documentation/foundation/url_loading_system/downloading_files_in_the_background` you need to manually save the system completion handler for background URL session events and pass it on to the Download Manager